andreasgerstmayr/grafana-packaging/README.md

 * upload new source tarballs: `fedpkg new-sources *.tar.gz *.tar.xz`
 * commit new `sources` file

-## Backporting
+## Patches
 * create the patch
 * declare and apply (`%prep`) the patch in the specfile
 * if the patch affects Go or Node.js dependencies, or the webpack
+  * add the patch to `PATCHES_PRE_VENDOR` or `PATCHES_PRE_WEBPACK` in the Makefile
   * create new tarballs
-  * update the specfile with new tarball path and contents of the `.manifest` file
+  * update the specfile with new tarball name and contents of the `.manifest` file

-Note: the Makefile automatically applies patches before creating the tarballs

-## Patches
+### General guidelines
-* `*.patch`: regular patches applied to the source, applied in the Makefile before vendoring and in the specfile (e.g. updating dependencies)
+* aim to apply all patches in the specfile
-* `*.vendor.patch`: patches applied to the vendor tarball (e.g. patching vendored sources before generating a webpack)
-* `*.cond.patch`: conditionally applied patches in the specfile
+* avoid rebuilding the tarballs

+Patches fall in several categories:
+  * modify dependency versions
+  * modify both sources and vendored dependencies (e.g. CVEs)
+  * modify the Node.js source (i.e. affect the webpack)
+  * some patches are conditional (e.g. FIPS)

+Patches cannot be applied twice.
+It is not possible to unconditionally apply all patches in the Makefile, and great care must be taken to include the required patches at the correct stage of the build.

 ## Verification
 * compare the list of files with the upstream RPM at https://grafana.com/grafana/download